pavan-srikar/Ultimate_LoggerX/README.md

-# Keylogger with Clipboard and Telegram Bot Integration
+# logger5 with Clipboard and Telegram Bot Integration

-This project is a **cross-platform keylogger** that tracks keystrokes, clipboard content, and logs events in a hidden JSON file.
+This project is a **cross-platform KeyLogger** that tracks keystrokes, clipboard content, and logs events in a hidden JSON file.
 The JSON file can be retrieved or reset via a Telegram bot.
 This tool is intended for **educational purposes only**, allowing cybersecurity professionals to test keylogging detection capabilities on antivirus software.

 ## Features